-Business email compromise (BEC) & email scams are one of the fastest growing cyber-threats that Australian organisations face.
-Cyber criminals targeting organisations through emails are becoming more prevalent each year.
+Business email compromise (BEC) and email scams are among the fastest-growing cyberthreats that Australian organisations face.
+Cybercriminals targeting organisations through emails are becoming more prevalent each year.

-In the second week of the annual October Cyber Security Awareness Month, we explore how you can review your accounts payable department email security settings for Outlook & Gmail.
+In the second week of the annual October Cyber Security Awareness Month, we explore how you can review your accounts payable department email security settings for Outlook and Gmail.

 Importance of Email Security for CFOs